How Cultured Chicken is Made

 Autocrine cell lines Engineer cells to make their own GFs Proof of concept ~$0/g Stout et al. 2023

-Small molecule substitutes Chemicals that activate GF receptors Research <$1/g Stout et al. 2023
+Small molecule substitutes Chemicals that activate GF receptors Research <$1/g Ahmad et al. 2023

 Thermostable variants FGF2-G3 with 20-day half-life Commercial Reduces usage Enantis